ChenLiu-1996/CUTS/README.md

 Installation usually takes between 20 minutes and 1 hour on a normal desktop computer.

 ## To reproduce the results in the paper.
+The following commands are using `retina_seed2022` as an example (retina dataset, random seed set to 2022).

 <details>
   <summary>Unzip data</summary>